So you’ve got a month and you’ve decided to visit New Zealand.

 Catch the light as the sun begins to set over the Church of the Good Shepherd, and stick around until the stars come out for a view of the Milky Way.

 Day 29: En route to Christchurch

-Continue on towards Christchurch, but take highway 72 which is inland, and stop at Rakaia Gorge or Lake Coleridge.
+Continue driving towards Christchurch, but take highway 72 which is inland, and stop at Rakaia Gorge or Lake Coleridge.
+Both offer short walks which are beautiful in good weather.
 Stay at one of the many accommodation options in the city.

 Day 30: Christchurch

 On your last day, explore New Zealand’s Garden City; visit the Botanic Gardens, ride the tram, or visit the museum.

 Christchurch was hit badly by the earthquakes in 2011 and is still very much in a state of re-construction.
 Visit the site of the Cathedral for a look at the scale of the damage.